genderkit/genderkit/_articles/name-change-by-deed-poll.md

 Name change by deed poll is free.

 Some companies offer paid services for "official" deed polls: these "official" deed polls are no more legal {% cite vincent2018transgender -l 71 %} than one you have printed yourself using the [Free UK Deed Poll website](https://freedeedpoll.org.uk/) or [the template on the GOV.UK website](https://www.gov.uk/change-name-deed-poll/make-an-adult-deed-poll).
-There is no need to pay an organisation for a deed poll (see [this Guardian article](https://www.theguardian.com/money/2013/jun/29/deed-poll-websites-avoid) for more information).
+There is no need to pay an organisation for a deed poll.

 ### References